davidseegert/SFML-and-Eclipse/readme.md

 `File > New > C++ Project`.
 Name the project whatever you want.
 Below select `Empty Project` as project type and the `MinGW GCC` toolchain.
-Click on the `Finish` button to create your Project.
+Click on the `Finish` button to create your project.

 ![Creating a new project.](new_project.png)

 ## Step 3: Setup the project-properties
-After you created your project right-click on it in the Project Explorer and select `Properties`.
+After you created your project right-click on it in the project explorer and select `Properties`.
 ### Setup the include path.
 Go to `C/C++ Build > Settings > Tool Settings > GCC C++ Compiler > Includes`